Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/transform/control/pivot_point/manipulate_center_points.rst

-When this option is enabled, the transformation will change the positions of the object’s origins, but will not affect the object itself.
+When this option is enabled, the transformation will change the positions of the object's origins, but will not affect the object itself.

 .. figure:: /images/editors_3dview_object_transform-control_pivot-point_manipulate-center-points_button.png